Capital Theatre Refurbishment

 Design Brief After 15 years of heavy use following a re-opening in 1990, the Capital Theatre was looking tired and worn.
 A grant was approved for re-seating, new carpets and re-painting.

-Design Solution An environment more suited to intimate theatre was required, as well as more comfortable seating, more leg room and a deeper colour scheme without the 1980’s pink overtones.
-Following extensive research into the original colour scheme, I abandoned it as too fussy and bright for this application, and I selected a traditional red for the theatre which had been specially mixed for the Art Gallery refurbishment.
+Design Solution An environment more suited to intimate theatre was required, as well as more comfortable seating, more leg room and a deeper colour scheme.
+Following extensive research into the original colour scheme, we selected a traditional red for the theatre which had been specially mixed for the Art Gallery refurbishment.
 This deep red was relieved by a Haymes “stoneware” colour for the ceiling.
 Timberwork and proscenium arch was picked out in a new colour created by adding black to Haymes “dark Indian red”.

 Seating colour was matched to the overall scheme but the fabric kept to a contemporary pattern.